[ID: Jo, a nonbinary Taiwanese American person, in a Black t-shirt and blue pants, seated on a metal staircase.] Photo Credit: Krystal Ruiz

 Community Resource Guide prioritizing QTBIPOC in Austin/Central Texas, made by Rocky Lane: https://projectliferaft.carrd.co/

-For those without library access, I have uploaded most of my research to my academia.edu page.
-If you cannot find something, please don’t hesitate to reach out.
+For those without library access, if you have trouble locating a copy of something I’ve written, please don’t hesitate to reach out.

 ***Please excuse the dust as I work to update this page!